GyanPrabhat/sota/README.md

 ### **Supervisor**: [Dr. Anand Mishra](https://anandmishra22.github.io/) <br>

 #### Overview
 We are in the era of Generative Artifical Intelligence (AI).
-With the paradigm shift of just looking for the patterns in the data, we have took a step forward where want to generate brand new data instances based on the patetterns we have learnt from the given data.
-Deep Generative Modelling can be considered as a particular subset of Deep Learning where the end objective is always to generate brand new data.
+With the paradigm shift of just looking for the patterns in the data, we have took a step forward where we want to generate brand new data instances based on the patterns we have learnt from the given data.
+Deep Generative Modelling can be considered as a particular subset of Deep Learning where the end objective is to generate brand new data instances.
+These are typically unsupervised learning methods, where we are provided with the training data X which is coming from a probability distribution p_{data}(x).
+However, we have no knowledge whatsoever about the data generating distribution.
+What we want to learn is a p_{model}(x), such that the learn distribution is as close as possible to the original data distribtuion.
+If we are able to do that, then we can use the learnt distribtuion to sample new data instances.

 ### **Resources**
 - Short Presentation - [Link]()